Tag: AI

 In this part of the series, we’ll write some hands-on Temporal code and run it.
 Let’s start with our requirements:

 You need to transmit a data packet.
 You can choose from multiple Route Providers to do this.
 Transmission takes time – you will be notified on a callback URL when the packet is delivered.
 Delivery may fail – either because the acknowledgement was not sent or arrived late (because Internet).
+You should try the next provider when one fails.

 Workflow Orchestration - Part 2 (Why do I care?)

-An increasingly distributed and fragile world Workflow platforms are important because software engineers are increasingly adopting distributed systems in their architecture.
+Workflow platforms are important because software engineers are increasingly adopting distributed systems in their architecture.
 There are two reasons for this change: 1) Users are demanding more frequent releases, feature teams, better peformance, and higher availability; 2) Providers are increasingly moving away from “use our library” (Spring Framework) to “use our APIs” (AWS, Azure, and GCP).

 Workflow Orchestration 1 - What is a workflow?